MattD1947/lurk_server/README.md

 Type: 14 (Version)
 -- send lurk protocl version info

-\*To play the game may need a lurk protocl client
+\*To play the game may need a lurk protocol client